Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/resetting-a-form.md

 </form>
 ```

-Try and type something in the fields and press the reset button, this will reset the whole form.
+Try and type something in the fields and press the reset button.
+This will reset the whole form.

 ## JavaScript Reset Method